Leptospira interrogans: Metabolism and physiology

 L. interrogans displays neutralophilic properties, growing in a pH range of 7.2 - 7.6, with an optimal pH of 7.4.
 The bacteria also display mesophilic growth properties and grow at a temperature range of 28 °C to 30 °C. The optimal growth of the obligate aerobe L. interrogans occurs in simple media containing vitamins, salts, and specific long chain fatty acids.
 Leptospira require ammonium salts as well as long-chain fatty acids for metabolism.

 The major energy and carbon source of this organism is the beta-oxidation of long chain fatty acids.
 L. interrogans must obtain the long chain fatty acids from its surroundings to metabolize them as an energy source.
 Unique to the metabolic characteristics of L. interrogans, long chain unsaturated fatty acids are required for the bacterium to grow, as saturated fatty acids can only be metabolized in these conditions.
 L. interrogans contains genes that code for the use of the TCA cycle in its metabolism.
 L. interrogans transforms fatty acids into acetyl-CoA, then uses acetyl-CoA to produce some ATP through the TCA cycle.
 The TCA cycle produces the electron carriers necessary for oxidative phosphorylation.
 L. interrogans main ATP production comes through oxidative phosphorylation.
 Oxygen serves as the terminal electron acceptor in this beta-oxidation.
-Peroxides such as H_{2}O_{2} can also serve as a terminal electron acceptor, with catalase activity needed for survival of L. interrogans during infection.
+Hydrogen peroxide (H_{2}O_{2}) may also serve as a terminal electron acceptor, with catalase activity needed for survival of L. interrogans during infection.
 L. interrogans has only one glucose uptake system, known as the glucose sodium symporter.
 L. interrogans cannot use glycolysis because it cannot use glucose as it main carbon source.
 Hence, fatty acid β-oxidation is the microbe's main source of carbon and energy.

 L. interrogans has its own Glutathione (GSH) enzymatic pathway and uses the produced GSH as an antioxidant.
 L. interrogans synthesizes GSH using the enzymes γ-glutamylcysteine synthetase (GCL) and glutathione synthetase (GS).
 GSH protects the cell from oxidative stress by preventing oxidation and the creation of free radicals.